iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

----
-description: talk about frequenty used module in nodejs application development. we will talk about and how to acheive inheritance.

-- util
-  - what is util why it is used
-  - how it is used, what are placeholders
-  - what are the helper function it provides that we can generally use
-- inheritance
-  - talk about that javascript is a functional but we can make it behave like OOP and acheive inheritance
-  - talk about how we can acheive inheritance
-  - take help from FFF and give an example on how part
----
 # Nodejs Lesson 6: Util and Inheritance

 Hello everyone, today we are going to learn about **util** module, a frequently used nodejs core module.
 We will learn about what it is, why it is useful and how to use it in nodejs applicatio development.
 We will also learn about inheritance in Nodejs JavaScript ecosystem.
 Let's start.